-The number of sites that can be created with a single license also comes into account and increases the budget over the years.
+The number of sites that can be created with a single licence also comes into play and increases the budget over the years.

-This suggests that if your job is to create sites for your customers, Divi is more advantageous.
-On the other hand, if you need a page builder for your personal site, Elementor will be more advantageous during the first 4 years (if you use a free theme).
+This suggests that if you are in the business of creating sites for your clients, Divi is more advantageous.
+On the other hand, if you need a page builder for your personal site, Elementor will be more advantageous for the first 4 years (if you use a free theme).

-To learn more about rates, I offer these two articles:
+To find out more about the tariffs, I suggest these two articles:

-If you get started with WordPressYou must have read up on it and come across some rather odd terms.
+If you get started with WordPressYou must have read up on the subject and come across some strange terms.

-When you start to discover the universe of themes and page builders, certain words come up often: Theme, Page Builder, Theme Builder, Visual Builder, modules, widgets, etc.
+When you start to discover the world of themes and page builders, certain words come up often: Theme, Page Builder, Theme Builder, Visual Builder, modules, widgets, etc.

-To see more clearly in this WordPress jungle, here are some explanations.
+To make things clearer in this WordPress jungle, here are some explanations.

-WordPress requires a theme to work.
-It is the themes that determine the look (design) of your site.
+WordPress needs a theme to function.
+Themes determine the look and feel (design) of your site.

 There are lots of themes!
-Some are free (or freemium) and some are premium.
+Some are free (or freemium) and others are premium.

-Free themes are often restricted and for this reason users prefer to use paid themes that are richer in possibilities and functionalities.
+Free themes are often limited and for this reason users prefer to use paid themes that are richer in possibilities and features.

 They are "page builders".